 - They recommend actions (next best steps, segmentation).

-- They automate tasks (campaign activation, reporting, QA).
+- They automate tasks (campaign activation, reporting, quality control).

 The goal is not to replace the team, but to enhance its capabilities through better-informed decisions and more agile processes.

-- Smart targeting: Create audiences based on behavior, not just demographics.
+- Smart segmentation: Create audiences based on behavior, not just demographics.

 - Assisted bidding and budgeting: adjust your investment in real time to focus on what works.